What is Interest-Based Negotiation?

 This article aims to help parties and their representatives understand the benefits of an interest-based approach to conflict resolution and general problem-solving.

-What Interest-Based Negotiation is and How to Utilize It:
+What Interest-Based Negotiation is and How to Utilize It

 Many times, negotiators rely heavily on their own positions and do not take the other party’s best interests into account.
-Interest-based negotiation is a way of negotiating that takes the parties’ best interests into consideration rather than focusing solely on positions.
+Interest-based negotiation is a way of negotiating that considers the parties’ best interests rather than focusing solely on positions.
 It can also be called integrative bargaining.
 This is a technique that seeks to identify the particular interests that the other party has, as well as one’s own interests.

 By identifying these interests, the parties can create value for each other and find options that may not have been as readily available had they focused solely on their positions.
 There are two steps to using an integrative bargaining process in a negotiation—identifying interests and creating options.

-1. Identify Interests: This style of negotiation relies heavily on identifying the interests of the parties.
-The word interests are used frequently in negotiation strategy and tend to mean the underlying justification for a position.
-A position is an action that the party would like to happen, but the interest is the reason for that position.
-To properly use integrative bargaining, the parties must identify their own interest and the other party’s interest.
 For example, if one person would like to keep the lights on in a shared room, but the other one would like them off, that is their position.
 However, if the person would like the light off because they are trying to sleep and the other person would like it on so they can finish their work, these are the interests at the heart of the issue.

 To participate in integrative bargaining, the parties will need to focus on identifying the interests at play and finding solutions that include the options.
 This option will typically work best when both parties are working together to find solutions; however, it is possible for one of the parties to introduce the idea and even some solutions that they think may work and include the other party in further conversation.

-Using this method helps can bring the parties many benefits that may not have been apparent at the beginning of the negotiation.
+Using this method can bring the parties many benefits that may not have been apparent at the beginning of the negotiation.

-Why Integrative (Interest-Based) Bargaining is Important:
+Why Integrative (Interest-Based) Bargaining is Important

 These benefits, along with many others, make attempting to participate in interest-based negotiation a great goal.